Rani Pokhari: Controversial upgrade

 The reconstruction saw a change in the colour scheme as well as the style of architecture used for the temple in the middle of the lake.
-It was in dome style before the 2015 earthquake while the reconstructed temple of Matrikeshwor Mahadev is in the stupa style of ancient architecture.
+It was in dome style before the 2015 earthquake while the reconstructed temple of Matrikeshwor Mahadev is in the Shikhara style of ancient architecture.
 The change was because the Ranipokhari had a similar temple during the construction period.
 The temple was rebuilt twice during the Rana period.
 The dome style of the temple we saw before the earthquake was a form of the same Rana period.
 The present renovation has restored the temple to its original form.

 Famous structures

 Rani Pokhari is surrounded by historical buildings and famous structures.
 The clock tower Ghanta Ghar is situated across the road on the eastern side of the pond.
 The original clock tower, which had a more elaborate architecture, was destroyed during the Great earthquake of 1934.
 The present clock tower was built after the earthquake.
 It stands on the premises of Tri Chandra College, the first college in the country which was established in 1918 AD.

 On the western side of Rani Pokhari stands another historical building, Durbar High School, built in 1854 AD.
 It is the first school in Nepal providing education along modern lines.
 In the beginning, Durbar High School admitted only the children of the ruling classes.
 It was opened to the general public in 1902 AD.

 Tundikhel, a parade ground and ceremonial grass field and a Kathmandu landmark, formerly extended from the southern side of Rani Pokhari.
 A section next to the pond was fenced off and converted into a public park and flower garden in the mid-1960s.